cooperspencer/gickup-blog/content/docs/configuration/source/gogs.md

 - `excludeorgs`: leave out specific organizations of the user.
 - `includeorgs`: only clone those specific organizations repositories.
 - `wiki`: also clone the wikis of the repositories.
+- `filter`:
+  - `lastactivity`: only repos that were active in this time frame are cloned (y, M, d, h, m, s)
+  - `stars`: clone repos with at least x stars.